-- changes to landscape character in the vicinity of WSI - effects to views seen in proximity to current and future large-scale infrastructure projects, when seen together with changes to the character of the sky due to increasing airspace activity - potential for increased air traffic across the Blue Mountains as a consequence of upgrades to airports and changes to the management of airspace above the Sydney Basin and Blue Mountains.
+- changes to landscape character in the vicinity of WSI - effects to views seen in proximity to current and future large-scale infrastructure projects, when seen together with changes to the character of the sky due to increasing airspace activity - potential for increased air traffic across the Blue Mountains as a consequence of upgrades to airports and changes to the management of airspace above the Sydney basin and Blue Mountains.

-There would be cumulative effects on several landscape character zones near WSI, where there would be a greater concentration of flights and flights at lower altitudes.
-This includes the Penrith south-east rural transition landscape character zone (LCZ2), Greendale and Silverdale rural and residential landscape character zone (LCZ3), and Luddenham village and agricultural precinct landscape character zone (LCZ4), where the land use change together with increased airspace activity would transform the character of the landscape.
+There would be cumulative effects on several landscape character zones near the airport, where there would be a greater concentration of flights and flights at lower altitudes.
+This includes the Penrith south-east rural transition Landscape Character Zone (LCZ2), Greendale and Silverdale rural and residential landscape (LCZ3), and Luddenham village and agricultural precinct (LCZ4), where the land use change together with increased airspace activity would transform the character of the landscape.

 Cumulative visual impacts are likely to occur where views are seen in proximity to current and future large-scale infrastructure projects and ongoing strategic growth centre development areas in Western Sydney.
 This changing visual setting has been considered in the visual impact assessment as a changing baseline condition.
-There would be a cumulative effect on views from Luddenham village, Silverdale and Orangeville to the west of WSI, and Orchard Hills to the north, where the transformation of the landscape character of the land would be seen together with changes to the character of the sky due to increasing airspace activity.
+Noting, there would be a cumulative effect on views from Luddenham village, Silverdale and Orangeville to the west of the airport, and Orchard Hills to the north, where the transformation of the landscape character of the land would be seen together with changes to the character of the sky due to increasing airspace activity.

-There would also be a cumulative effect on views from recreational areas to the east of WSI, including George Maunder Lookout at Prospect Reservoir, where there would potentially be views to the development in areas surrounding the reservoir and increasing flights in the airspace across this elevated view.
+There would also be a cumulative effect on views from recreational areas to the east of the airport, including George Maunder Lookout, Prospect Reservoir, where there would potentially be views to the development in areas surrounding the reservoir and increasing flights in the airspace across this elevated view.

 There are no land use changes or major projects identified within the Blue Mountains that would influence the landscape character or views.
-However, in relation to landscape character, there is the potential for increased air traffic across the Blue Mountains as a consequence of upgrades to airports and changes to the management of airspace above the Sydney Basin and Blue Mountains.
+However, in relation to landscape character, there is the potential for increased air traffic across the Blue Mountains as a consequence of upgrades to airports and changes to the management of airspace above the Sydney basin and Blue Mountains.

-There would be cumulative effects on the landscape character zones across the Blue Mountains which are increasingly influenced by air traffic, both from WSI and other airports within the Sydney Basin.
-These cumulative effects may occur where there are increased flights at other airports within the Sydney Basin flying over the Blue Mountains Landscape character zones (Blue Mountains iconic features landscape character zone (LCZ13), Blue Mountains forested hills and valleys landscape character zone (LCZ14) and Blue Mountains township spine landscape character zone (LCZ15)).
+There would be cumulative effects on the landscape character zones across the Blue Mountains are increasingly influenced by air traffic, both from WSI and other airports within the Sydney basin.
+The assessment of impacts, in this assessment, the baseline sensitivity has not changed.

+These cumulative effects may occur where there are increased flights at other airports within the Sydney Basin flying over the Blue Mountains Landscape character zones (LCZ13 Blue Mountains iconic features, LCZ14 Blue Mountains forested hills and valleys and LCZ15 Blue Mountains township spine).

-There is the potential for a cumulative effect on views from lookouts (including Echo Point and Walls Lookout), campgrounds and scenic routes throughout the Blue Mountains as flight frequency increases and flights related to other airports in the region have the potential to be seen in these views.
+There is the potential for a cumulative effect on views from lookouts (including Echo Point and Walls Lookout, for example) campgrounds and scenic routes throughout the Blue Mountains as flight frequency increases and flights related to other airports in the region have the potential to be seen in these views.